 We encourage Corganites to give their time, talent, and treasure to causes they are passionate about by participating in numerous diverse and creative initiatives across the nation.
 Our community service program called Corgan Cares focuses on three specific areas — homelessness, humanities, and hunger — and encourages a year-round commitment to service.
 Employees are given paid time off to volunteer with a charity within those focus areas.

-We financially support numerous local initiatives within the communities we work.
+We financially support numerous initiatives within the communities we live, work, and play.
 We’re committed to the arts and community, as well as education and youth programs, encouraging the future of architecture and design.
-Below are organizations we are proud to partner with financially.

 We have a fundamental responsibility to be good stewards of the environment and the world’s resources.
 Our goal, however, is to move beyond an approach of simply “using less” and to create buildings that also “do more.”
 With a deep understanding of the role that the built environment plays in shaping both societies and the physical world, we believe that we can profoundly and proactively strengthen communities and society by creating more resilient and more equitable design.